 How to check the network connection stability of a Tapo Camera

-Due to a variety of user installation environments and network topologies, your camera may have some connection problems under certain conditions, such as a delay in live view, slow loading, unstable network, and other problems.
+Due to a variety of user installation environments and network topologies, your smart devices may have some connection problems under certain conditions, such as a delay in live view, slow loading, unstable network, and other problems.

-This FAQ will guide you through checking the stability of the connection between your camera and your phone on your local network to ensure that your camera has a good enough signal.
+This FAQ will guide you through checking the stability of the connection between your smart devices and your phone on your local network to ensure that your camera has a good enough signal.

 - Check the signal strength of a camera on Tapo APP